ISISComputingGroup/ibex_user_manual/Scripting.md

 2. Write some `genie_python`!
 3. Save the file

 We have glossed over step 2 because Python is a very powerful scripting language.
 Combined with Open Genie, the potential scope of a script is enormous, and well beyond the scope of this guide.
-For example though, here is a simple script that executes a series of runs:
+For example though, here is a simple script that executes a simple calibration run.

 ```
 g.waitfor(seconds=60)